Central Region, Singapore

-The Central Region is one of the five regions in the city-state of Singapore.
-It is the main metropolitan region surrounding the Central Area.
-Comprising 13,150 ha of land area, it includes 11 planning areas within the Central Area, as well as another 11 more outside it.
-The region is home to many of Singapore's national monuments as it was historically the site where the city was first founded and the country's only UNESCO World Heritage Site, the Singapore Botanic Gardens, a -year-old tropical garden is also located in the region.
+The Central Region is one of the five regions in the city-state of Singapore defined by the Urban Redevelopment Authority for urban planning purposes.
+It encompasses the country's principal commercial, civic and cultural districts, including the Central Area, and serves as the core of Singapore's metropolitan region.
+Comprising 132.7 km2 of land area, it includes 11 planning areas (PAs) within the Central Area, as well as another 11 more outside it.
+The region is home to many of Singapore's national monuments as it was historically the area where the city was first founded and contains the country's only UNESCO World Heritage Site, the Singapore Botanic Gardens.

-Although the Central Area is by nature chiefly commercial, especially the area in the Downtown Core, it also includes 335,400 residential housing units of various types, ranging from HDB flats to more exclusive forms of private housing, such as bungalows.
-There are also 1000 ha of green spaces, including parks, gardens and other recreational spaces linked by 19 km of park connectors, which were built in order to make this area aesthetically pleasing.
+Although the Central Area is by nature chiefly commercial, especially the area in the Downtown Core, it also includes numerous residential housing of various types, ranging from public Housing and Development Board (HDB) flats to more affluent forms of housing, such as private condominiums and bungalows.
+There are also at least 1000 ha of green spaces, including parks, gardens and other recreational spaces linked by 19 km of park connectors.

 History

+Former City of Singapore

+The outline of the city highlighted in a 1959 map of Singapore by the British Information Services.

+The Central Region broadly corresponds to the historical extent of the former City of Singapore, which was the capital city of Singapore during the British colonial period and shortly after self-government.
+The City of Singapore was formally administered by the City Council of Singapore between 1951 and 1959, before its functions were absorbed into the broader state governance structure following full internal self-government in 1959.

+During this period, the city area encompassed Singapore's principal commercial port, administrative centre, and surrounding residential districts.
+Following the separation of Singapore from Malaysia and full independence on 9 August 1965, the city was completely dissolved.

+Although the city ceased to exist after 1965, its core urban area continued to develop as Singapore's central business and civic district, forming the basis of what is today the Central Area within the Central Region.

+The legacy of the former city is still reflected in the concentration of heritage buildings, civic institutions, and early urban planning layouts within the Central Region, particularly in areas such as the Downtown Core, Singapore River, and Orchard Road.